-- (a) Maintenance and inspection of all Personnel and Burden Carriers shall be performed in conformance with the manufacturer's recommendations and the following practices. - (b) A scheduled preventive maintenance, lubrication, and inspection system shall be followed. - (c) Only qualified and authorized personnel shall be permitted to maintain, repair, adjust, and inspect Personnel and Burden Carriers. - (d) Before leaving the Personnel and Burden Carrier, stop carrier, place directional controls in neutral, apply the parking brake, stop the engine or turn off power, turn off the control or ignition circuit, and block the wheels if carrier is on an incline. - (e) Before undertaking maintenance or repair on carrier, raise drive wheels free of floor or disconnect battery, and use chocks or other positive carrier positioning devices. - (f) Block chassis before working under it. - (g) Before disconnecting any part of the engine fuel system of a gasoline or diesel powered carrier with gravity feed fuel systems, be sure shutoff valve is closed, and run engine until fuel system is depleted and engine stops running. - (h) Before disconnecting any part of the engine fuel system of LP gas powered carriers, close the LP gas cylinder valve and run the engine until fuel in the system is depleted and the engine stops running. - (s) Carriers shall be kept in a clean condition to minimize fire hazards and facilitate detection of loose or defective parts. - (t) Modifications and additions which affect capacity and safe machine operation shall not be performed by the customer or user without manufacturer's prior written authorization; where authorized modifications

-- (i) Operation to check performance of the Personnel and Burden Carrier shall be conducted in an authorized area where safe clearance exists. - (j) Before starting to operate the carrier: - (1) Have operator in the operating position. - (2) Depress clutch (or brake pedal on automatic transmissions and electric carriers). - (3) Place directional controls in neutral. - (4) Start engine or switch electric carrier to "on" position. - (5) Check functioning of directional and speed controls, steering, warning devices, and brakes. - (k) Avoid fire hazards and have fire protection equipment present in the work area.
+- (a) Maintenance and inspection of all Personnel and Burden Carriers shall be performed in conformance with the manufacturer's recommendations and the following practices. - (b) A scheduled preventive maintenance, lubrication, and inspection system shall be followed. - (c) Only qualified and authorized personnel shall be permitted to maintain, repair, adjust, and inspect Personnel and Burden Carriers. - (d) Before leaving the Personnel and Burden Carrier, stop carrier, place directional controls in neutral, apply the parking brake, stop the engine or turn off power, turn off the control or ignition circuit, and block the wheels if carrier is on an incline. - (e) Before undertaking maintenance or repair on carrier, raise drive wheels free of floor or disconnect battery, and use chocks or other positive carrier positioning devices. - (f) Block chassis before working under it. - (g) Before disconnecting any part of the engine fuel system of a gasoline or diesel powered carrier with gravity feed fuel systems, be sure shutoff valve is closed, and run engine until fuel system is depleted and engine stops running. - (h) Before disconnecting any part of the engine fuel system of LP gas powered carriers, close the LP gas cylinder valve and run the engine until fuel in the system is depleted and the engine stops running. - (i) Operation to check performance of the Personnel and Burden Carrier shall be conducted in an authorized area where safe clearance exists. - (j) Before starting to operate the carrier: - 1) Have operator in the operating position. - 2) Depress clutch (or brake pedal on automatic transmission and electric carriers). - 3) Place directional controls in neutral. - 4) Start engine or switch electric carrier to "on" position. - 5) Check functioning of directional speed controls, steering, warning devices steering, warning devices, and brakes. - (k) Avoid fire hazards and have fire protection equipment present in the work area.
 Do not use an open flame to check level or leakage of fuel, electrolyte, or coolant.
 Do not use open pans of fuel or flammable cleaning fluids for cleaning parts. - (1) Properly ventilate work area. - (m) Handle LP gas cylinders with care.
-Physical damage, such as dents, scrapes, or gouges, may dangerously weaken the tank and make it unsafe for use. - (n) Brakes, steering mechanisms, control mechanisms, warning devices, lights, governors, guards, and safety devices shall be inspected regularly and maintained in a safe operating condition. - (o) Special Personnel and Burden Carriers or devices designed and approved for hazardous area operation shall be inspected to ensure that maintenance preserves the original approved safe operating features. - (p) Fuel systems shall be checked for leaks and condition of parts.
-Action shall be taken to prevent the use of the carrier until the leak has been corrected. - (q) The Personnel and Burden Carrier manufacturer's capacity, operation, and maintenance instruction plates, tags, or decals shall be maintained in legible condition. - (r) Batteries, motors, controllers, limit switches, protective devices, electrical conductors, and connections shall be inspected and maintained in conformance with good practice. - have been made, the user shall ensure that capacity, operation, warning, and maintenance instruction plates, tags, or decals are changed accordingly. - (u) Care shall be taken to assure that all replacement parts are interchangeable with the original parts and of a quality at least equal to that provided in the original equipment.
+Physical damage, such as dents, scrapes, or gauges, may dangerously weaken the tank and make it unsafe for use. - (n) Brakes, steering mechanisms, control mechanisms, warning devices, lights, governors, guards, and safety devices shall be inspected regularly and maintained in a safe operating condition. - (o) Special Personnel and Burden Carriers or devices designed and approved for hazardous area operation shall be inspected to ensure that maintenance preserves the original approved safe operating features. - (p) Fuel systems shall be checked for leaks and condition of parts.
+Action shall be taken to prevent the use of the carrier until the leak has been corrected.